Pågatågen: Rolling stock

 A Pågatåg at Lund Central Station.
 Every train set is named after a Scanian person of significance, either real or fictional.
 The older trains are of the type X11 and the newer trains are of the type X61 (as shown here), both in a purple livery.

 The Pågatåg rolling stock is owned by Skånetrafiken, although the operation (staff and licences etc.) is carried out by the Swedish subsidiary of VR Group (formerly Arriva plc).

 Pågatåg rolling stock under the first concession (1983–1997) were primarily of type X11 (with diesel Y1 railcars used on the then-non-electrified Malmö-Ystad line from 1990 to 1996), but as demand grew, other available train types had to be added to the roster.
 Some Bombardier Regina X52 type trainsets were rented from other train owners.
 The type X31K, normally used for the Øresundståg traffic to Denmark, was also used sometimes.
 Subsequently, Skånetrafiken ordered 99 new Alstom Coradia X61 sets, a variant of the type used in Stockholm.
 Several of them have been used on revenue services since August 2010, and since 2013 they have taken over all services.
 Skånetrafiken attempted to sell most of the X11 trains during 2011, since they can no longer be used; they do not fulfil all the safety requirements for the City Tunnel in Malmö and had only a temporary exception from the rules, which also required extra staff.
-Ten of these X61 units are also occasionally rented out to Västtrafik, which is currently experiencing a shortage of rolling stock until the X80 trains start service in 2025.
+Ten of these X61 units were also rented out to Västtrafik, when they were experiencing a shortage of rolling stock while waiting on the new X80 trains which started service in May 2026.The borrowed trains have now been handed back to Region Skåne.